epunx2/ericchrobak.com/_posts/2024-07-22-Deploying-Ruby-To-AWS-Lambda.md

 <br>

 # Common issues & Troubleshooting
-1. **No Using The Right Ruby version - Error - Cannot load such file - Local Ruby version doesn't match Lambda Ruby version**
+1. **No Using The Right Ruby version - Error - *"Cannot load such file"* - Local Ruby version doesn't match Lambda Ruby version**
     - You will see an error saying "*cannot load such file*".
 Here you can see that the Lambda Ruby version is set to 3.3.0.
-If you are using a different version, you will need to set your local Ruby version to 3.3.0, bundle the gems again, and push the changes to Version control.
+If you are using a different version, you will need to set your local Ruby version to 3.3.0, bundle the gems again, and push the changes to version control.

     > /var/lang/lib/ruby/`3.3.0`/rubygems/core_ext/kernel_require.rb:59:in `require